 In a few hours, I’ll head off for church and later eat lunch with friends.
 I expect to experience better community afterwards in the restaurant than in the church sanctuary were it should occur.

-Look for places where you can plug into Christian community.
+Look for places where you can plug into true Christian community.